 Assignment of Renewal

 Rights ENA would provide to Calpine all renewal rights as applicable, on Nova and ANG systems.
 Service to expire Oct/31/2008.
-Calpine shall hold all renewal rights to expiration and may exercise these rights as per the capacity release schedule directed by Nova and ANG prior to the expiration date.
+Calpine shall hold all renewal rights to expiration and may exercise these rights as per the capacity release schedule directed by Nova and ANG prior to the expiration date. (need to verify process)

 Early Assignment of

-Capacity Should ENA determine that the NOVA, ANG and PGT capacity utilized to effectuate the index sale hereunder becomes available prior to November 1, 2008, then ENA would deliver Calpine an offer letter stating the applicable Terms and Conditions upon which Calpine may acquire such capacity.
-Calpine shall have 1 business day to accept such capacity as per the Terms and Conditions of each offer letter.
+Capacity Should the entire path of NOVA, ANG and PGT capacity utilized to effectuate the index sale hereunder become available for assignment prior to November 1, 2008, then ENA would deliver Calpine an offer letter stating the applicable Terms and Conditions upon which Calpine may acquire such capacity.
+Calpine shall be afforded an exclusive “first look” at such capacity and shall have 1 business day to accept such capacity as per the Terms and Conditions of each offer letter.

 In the event that Calpine does not accept this capacity as stated and or no other commercial terms can be arranged with this time period, then ENA shall have no further obligations to Calpine on the service offered.